SSyl/Skyrim-Armor-Rating-Redux-SE/ReadMe.txt

 --------
 Changes:
 --------
+2.0.6 (SE only)
+	- Updated for SKSE 2.0.16 / Runtime 1.5.80
+	- Thanks to SSyl for the assistance!

 2.0.5 (SE only)
 	- Updated for SKSE 2.0.15 / Runtime 1.5.73
+	- Thanks to SSyl for the assistance!

 2.0.4 (SE only)
 	- Updated for SKSE 2.0.11 / Runtime 1.5.62